vixfree/zramraid/README.md

 <br>
 BASH language code consists of 3 scripts:<br>
 1. install - installer script installer supports OS Debian<br>
-2. zraid-config - script for configuration zraid media management<br>
+2. zramraid-config - script for configuration zraid media management<br>
-3. zraid-maker - starting and stopping control script zraid media<br>
+3. zramraid-maker - starting and stopping control script zraid media<br>

 # How to use:
-zraid-install --install<br>
+zramraid-install --install<br>
 and..<br>
 <hr>
 1. Create an image of the required size, consider the size of allocated RAM to mirror your image!<br>